How To Establish an Effective Decision-Making Process for Your Team in 5 Simple Steps

-The facts, forecast, and experience questions all make the impact of the decision clearer to the people making the decision, but they don’t take into account how a decision might impact anyone else.
+The facts, forecasts, and experience questions all make the impact of the decision clearer to the people making the decision, but they don’t take into account how a decision might impact anyone else.

 For some groups, these questions never come up otherwise.
-For others, they talk about community impact all the time and don’t talk enough about the facts or how they personally are impacted by a decision.
+Others talk about community impact all the time and don’t talk enough about the facts or how they personally are impacted by a decision.

 How to Use These Criteria

 - Answer the questions individually for each option.

 Each person involved in the decision-making process answers the questions individually before the meeting.
 Try to keep the answers short.
 Use bulleted lists or simple phrases; just enough to capture the idea.
 When you’ve finished looking at all three options, review your answers and refine them with anything else you’ve thought up.